Summers as a Lauder Institute Student

-For first-year students at the Lauder Institute, the academic year begins in May with four weeks of rigorous coursework on the University of Pennsylvania campus in Philadelphia.
+For first-year students at the Lauder Institute, the academic year begins several months before the Fall Term, with four weeks of rigorous coursework on the University of Pennsylvania campus in Philadelphia.

-Following their four weeks of coursework in Philadelphia, groups of Lauder students head off for an eight-week immersion in a region of concentration or at sites in multiple regions around the globe.
+Following their four weeks of coursework in Philadelphia, groups of Lauder students head off for an immersion in a region of concentration or at sites in multiple regions around the globe.
 Their travel partners are other students in the same Program of Concentration.
 Each Program is carefully designed and led by a faculty director and includes opportunities for students to interact with Lauder alumni when feasible.

 During the summer immersion, students conduct research in teams to produce an article on an international business, economic, cultural, or political topic related to their experiences.